CodeYourFuture/JavaScript-Core-2-Coursework-Week4/1-mandatory/1-alarmclock/task.md

 ### Hints

-- Have you tried looking at the `setInterval` function?
+- Have you tried looking at the `
+` function?

 ### Steps to complete